I’m currently in the most blah time of the marathon training schedule. I call it The Abyss.

 Seek out inspirational quotes and mantras.
 I love inspirational quotes.
 I’m a total sucker for them.
 I have several Pinterest boards dedicated to them.

 Start planning for what you will do when you finish the marathon.
 Plan a post-event get away.
-Start researching other ways to spend Saturday mornings when they won’t be filled with long runs.
-Find a 5k fun run a few weeks after the marathon to keep you moving and recovering.
+Start researching other ways to spend Saturday mornings when they won’t be filled with long runs (what do non-marathoners do on Saturday mornings, anyway?).
+Find a 5k fun run a few weeks after the marathon to keep you moving during your recovery.

 Ideas to Stay Enthusiastic During a Run